Parameter inference of millilensed gravitational waves using neural spline flows: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we investigated the applicability of the NSF network in parameter inference for microlensed GW events.
+In this work, we investigated the applicability of the NSF network in parameter inference for millilensed GW events.
 Specifically, we trained an NSF network to infer the 11-dimensional parameters describing the lens and source in the point-mass lens model.
-For a randomly selected event, the network infers parameters \(M_{\rm L}\), \(D_{\rm L}\), $y$, \(\mathcal{M}_{\rm c}\), \(D_{\rm L}\), \(q\), $\delta$, $\alpha$ and \(\iota\) not only much faster than {\tt Bilby dynesty}, but also did not differ too much in accuracy.
-Although the accuracy of inferring parameters \(\psi_{\rm s}\), \(\phi_{\rm c}\), and \(t_{\rm c}\) is not ideal, it can still rapidly narrow down the estimated range of these parameters.
+The joint test of all parameters by the KS test indicates that the network can provide reasonable parameter inference results for lensed events.
+For randomly selected events, the inference speed of this network is much faster than that of {\tt Bilby dynesty}.
+Although the accuracy still needs to be improved, it is close to that of {\tt Bilby dynesty} in terms of overall accuracy.
 Moreover, the NSF network demonstrates good generalization for spin parameters not included in the training, indicating that it may be capable of adapting to a wider variety of events.

-In conclusion, this study demonstrates that NSFs can significantly enhance the search efficiency within the parameter space and can efficiently complete the parameter inference for microlensed GW events.
-Compared with the traditional Bayesian method, NSFs' average inference speed in a 12-dimensional parameter space is four orders of magnitude faster than that of {\tt Bilby dynesty}.
+In conclusion, this study demonstrates that NSFs can significantly enhance the search efficiency within the parameter space and can efficiently complete the parameter inference for millilensed GW events.
+Compared with the traditional Bayesian method, NSFs' average inference speed in an 11-dimensional parameter space is four orders of magnitude faster than that of {\tt Bilby dynesty}.
 This makes it promising to provide strong support for low-latency searches of lensed GW events.

 It is worth noting that although we just adopt PML model in this paper, there exist many uncertainties in lens models.
 Considering the uncertainties on lens models, much more extra parameter space needs to be searched.
 The NSF network provides a much more rapid method for parameter inference under a very high dimension parameter space including lens models.